vikki301/Vrinda-stor-Data-Analysis/README.md

 # Vrinda-store-Data-Analysis

-In this Project, we have created a Data Dashboard using Excel functions vrinda store dataset.
+In this Project, we have created a Data Dashboard using Excel functions for vrinda store dataset.